-You may think that if the air conditioner kept you cool all through the previous summer, or you didn’t encounter any problems with your furnace last winter, that it’s not necessary to have an expert come out and take a look.
-But that’s where you can have problems.
+You may think that if the AC kept you cool all through the previous summer, or you didn’t encounter any problems with your furnace last winter, that it’s not necessary to have someone come out and take a look.
+But that’s where you can run into problems.

-Taking your car to the mechanic helps make sure everything is operating correctly so you aren’t in the middle of a 200 mile trip when your car unexpectedly breaks down.
-Going to see the doctor annually helps keep your body healthy and catches issues early, like heart disease or cancer.
+Taking your car in regularly helps make sure everything is operating correctly so you aren’t in the middle of a 200 mile trip when your car suddenly breaks down.
+Going to see the doctor each year helps keep your body healthy and finds issues early, like heart disease or cancer.

 It’s similar with heating and air conditioning maintenance.
-The owner of Sky Heating & Air Conditioning in Portland, Travis Smith, explained it very simply.
+Travis Smith, owner of Sky Heating & Air Conditioning in Portland, Oregon, explained it very simply.

-“Imagine if only 20% of people who owned vehicles had them maintained regularly.
-There would be a ton of malfunctioning vehicles.
-A heating and air conditioning system can run around 2,000 hours yearly, and if you figure it’s operating at the equivalent of 30 miles per hour, that would mean you put 60,000 miles annually on your furnace in between maintenance.”
+“Think about if only 20 percent of people who owned vehicles had them maintained regularly.
+There would be a ton of broken vehicles.
+A heating and air conditioning system can run about 2,000 hours per year, and if you figure it’s operating at the equivalent of 30 miles per hour, that would mean you put 60,000 miles annually on your system in between maintenance.”

-Smith says the process mirrors vehicle maintenance.
-“Just as a car mechanic would bring the need for oil changes and routine tune-ups to the owner’s attention.
+Smith goes on to explain the process mirrors vehicle maintenance.
+“Just as a car mechanic would bring to any auto owner’s attention that it needs oil changes and regular tune-ups.
 There is no difference.
-Mechanical devices need maintenance or they will break down and have decreased lifespans.”
+Mechanical devices need maintenance or they will malfunction and have shorter lifespans.”